 - Play the notes of the chord individually, making sure that all the notes are sounding loud and clear.

-- Practice switching between different chords and keeping a steady beat.
+- Practice switching between these guitar chords for beginners and keeping a steady beat.
 Try not to stop – the goal is to switch between chords, getting the best sound possible.